-SA Objectives Sites

-Site 1 Site 11 Site 35 Site 4 48

-management sites.
-No groundwater source protection zones within this area.
-Watercourse is adjacent to the site.
-Development of the site is unlikely to require any direct discharge to the watercourse and if there was it would be under consent with the Environment Agency.
+SA Objectives Sites Site WM1 (formerly Site 1) Site WM2 (formerly Site 11) Site WM3 (formerly Site 78) management sites. under consent with the Environment Agency.
 Any hardstanding would have oil interceptors in place.
-The use of this site for a waste management facility is likely to produce dust and noise, plus emissions of NO x and CO 2 to the air.
+The use of this site for a waste management facility is likely to produce dust and noise, plus emissions of NOx and CO 2 to the air.
 There is a residential area and school near to the site.
 It may be possible to minimise the impact on air quality through assessment and mitigation.
-Stack emissions would be controlled through environmental permitting under the Environmental Permitting (England and Wales) Regulations 2007.
-Should the use of this site change to incorporate a waste management facility, the site is likely to produce dust and noise, plus emissions of NO x and CO 2 to the air.
-Residential receptors are located nearby.
+Stack emissions would be controlled through environmental permitting under the Environmental Permitting (England and Wales) Regulations 2007. nearby.
 It may be possible to minimise the impact on air quality through assessment and mitigation.
 Stack emissions would be controlled through environmental permitting under the Environmental Permitting (England and Wales) Regulations 2007.
-The nearest AQMA is c.1.5km southeast of the site. protection zones in this area and there are no surface water features in close proximity to the site.
-The site is adjacent to the M606 motorway and as such the existing air quality may be affected by exhaust emissions from the motorway.
-The site is large enough to accommodate the full range of waste management technologies.
-Should the use of this site change to incorporate a waste management facility, the site is likely to produce dust and noise, plus emissions of NO x and CO 2 to the air.
+The nearest AQMA is c.1.5km southeast of the site.
+River Aire is approx. 200m to the north of the site on the other side of the A650.
+The road may act as a physical barrier, preventing any runoff from the site entering the River Aire.The site is large enough to accommodate the full range of waste management technologies.
+No residential receptors are located nearby.
+Should the use of this site change to incorporate a waste management facility, the site is likely to produce dust and noise, plus emissions of NOx and CO2 to the air.
 It may be possible to minimise the impact on air quality through assessment and mitigation.
 Stack emissions would be controlled through environmental permitting under the Environmental Permitting (England and Wales) Regulations 2007.
-The nearest AQMA is c.2km north-west of the site. source protection zones in this area and there are no surface water features in close proximit to the site.
-The site is adjacent to the M600 motorway and as such the existing air quality may be affected by exhaust emissions from the motorway.
-The site is large enough to accommodate the full range of waste management technologies.
-Should the use of this site change to incorporate a waste management facility, the site is likely to produce dust and noise, plus emissions of NO x ar CO 2 to the air.
-It may be possib to minimise the impact on air quality through assessment and mitigation.
-Stack emissions would be controlled through environmental permitting under the Environmental Permitting (England and Wales) Regulations 2007.
-The nearest AQMA is c.2km north-west of the site.
+There are no AQMA in Keighley.
+SA5: To conserve, restore, expand and enhance the internationally, nationally and locally valued wildlife species and habitats. + The site is not designated for nature conservation, and there are no designated sites within 1km of the site.
+A HRA screening assessment has now been undertaken and concludes that there are no likely significant effects from this site. + The site is not designated for nature conservation, and there are no designated sites within 1km of the site.
+A HRA screening assessment has now been undertaken and concludes that there are no likely significant effects from this site.
+1km of two Bradford Wildlife sites, one to the south west and one north of the